Warehouse Order Picking: 8 Strategies & Methods to Consider

 Order Picking Strategies

-The order picking methods discussed above are WES software based and can be combined with different picking strategies in each zone depending on the technologies, order profiles and business requirements.
+The order picking methods discussed above are warehouse software (WES, WMS) based and can be combined with different picking strategies in each zone depending on the technologies, order profiles and business requirements.
 Below is a look at 5 picking strategies you should know.

 1. Discrete Picking